liuxj1/Tree-Skeleton-Extraction/README.md

 python main.py
    ```
 ### 2.Visualization
-You can run `Visualization/Visualize_progress.py` to visualize the skeleton effect, where the visualization interface 1 is the skeleton without Laplace smoothing, and the interface 2 is the skeleton after Laplace smoothing.
+You can run `Visualization/Visualize_progress.py` to visualize the skeleton effect, where the visualization interface 1 is the skeleton without Laplace smoothing, and the interface 2 is the skeleton after Laplace smoothing.<br>
 ![Completed Skeleton](https://github.com/liuxj1/Tree-Skeleton-Extraction/process_files/1.png)
 ![Laplace smoothing](https://github.com/liuxj1/Tree-Skeleton-Extraction/process_files/2.png)
 ### 3.Evaluation
-For `reality`, the evaluation method needs to be combined with the original point cloud for visualization, run `skeleton\reality_visual_evaluation.py`
+For `reality`, the evaluation method needs to be combined with the original point cloud for visualization, run `skeleton\reality_visual_evaluation.py`<br>
 ![Reality Visual Evaluation](https://github.com/liuxj1/Tree-Skeleton-Extraction/process_files/3.png)

-For `synthetic`, we define the evaluation method and run `skeleton/synthetic_evaluation.py`.
+For `synthetic`, we define the evaluation method and run `skeleton/synthetic_evaluation.py`.Evaluation method：<br>
-Evaluation method：
-   (1) Overlay and match the completed skeleton with the original full skeleton.
+      (1) Overlay and match the completed skeleton with the original full skeleton.<br>
-   (2) In the completion area, select two connected skeleton nodes (red lines in Fig. 15(a)) and find the nearest blue reference nodes.
+      (2) In the completion area, select two connected skeleton nodes (red lines in Fig. 15(a)) and find the nearest blue reference nodes.<br>
-   (3) Compare the number of nodes between these two reference nodes, based on the full skeleton's topology.
+      (3) Compare the number of nodes between these two reference nodes, based on the full skeleton's topology. <br>
-   (4) If the count is 3 or fewer, the skeleton completion is considered correct (Fig. 15a).
+      (4) If the count is 3 or fewer, the skeleton completion is considered correct (Fig. 15a).<br>
 ![Reality Visual Evaluation](https://github.com/liuxj1/Tree-Skeleton-Extraction/process_files/3.png)

 ## For batch data processing
 You need to set `Processing_mode` to `batch` in `main.py`.
-Then, put the point cloud data in the same folder (note that different data sets are separated)
+Then, put the point cloud data in the same folder (note that different data sets are separated)<br>
-For `synthetic`, Run `skeleton/synthetic_evaluation.py` to perform batch evaluation and calculate the overall `Accuracy` and `Misse Rate`.
+For `synthetic`, `run skeleton/synthetic_evaluation.py` to perform batch evaluation and calculate the overall `Accuracy` and `Misse Rate`.
+For example,<br>
-For example,
 | Label  | Avg.
 DSBs | Accuracy |  Miss Rate|
 | ------------- | ------------- | ------------- | ------------- |
 | Complex | 28  | 86.83%  | 0.95%  |
 | Simple  | 8 | 95.68%  | 1.03%  |
 # Other methods
 ## Li Method
-Run `Li_method.py`
+`run Li_method.py`
 ## MST Method
-Run `MST_method.py`
+`run MST_method.py`
 ## Laplace Contraction
-Run `Meyer/pcd_skeletor/laplacian.py`.
-Then,  Run `Meyer_method.py`
+`run Meyer/pcd_skeletor/laplacian.py`.
+Then,  `run Meyer_method.py`